 FUND REVENUE SOURCE AUTHORIT Y TO SPEND FUNDS USE OF FUND Planning Board Applicant receipts Planning Board Professional services and advertising.
 Conservation Commission Wetlands Protection Act Applicant receipts Conservation Commission Wetlands and River Protection Acts, Administration and enforcement, including wages and expenses.
 Fire Department Hazardous materials incidents Fire Department Wages and expenses.
 Public Shade Tree Payments for service, fines/penalties Highway Department Tree maintenance and/or replacement.
 Board of Health Intermunicipal Agreements Town Manager Public Health Nurse.
 Board of Health Inspection fees Board of Health Professional Services.
-Conservation Commission Local Wetlands Bylaw receipts Conservation Commission Municipal Bylaw filing fees, including salaries & expenses
+Conservation Commission Local Wetlands Bylaw receipts Conservation Commission Municipal Bylaw filing fees, including salaries & expenses with the approval of the Finance and Warrant Advisory Committee, may increase such limit, for that fiscal year only.

-Expenditure limit to be applicable for each fiscal year until such time as Town Meeting votes, prior to July 1 in any year, to increase the same for the ensuing fiscal year; provided, however, that at the request of the entity authorized to expend such funds, the Board of
+Expenditure limit to be applicable for each fiscal year until such time as Town Meeting votes, prior to July 1 in any year, to increase the same for the ensuing fiscal year; provided, however, that at the request of the entity authorized to expend such funds, the Select Board,